SaidCraft/ECS-Threat-Modelling-Tool-Project/README.md

 terraform plan
 terraform apply
 ```
-Terraform will provision all infrasrtucture and output the ALB DNS.
+Terraform will provision all infrastructure and output the ALB DNS.

 **Note:** Your ECS tasks will initially fail because no Docker image exists in the ECR yet.
 Assuming your **terraform.tfvars** file is correctly configured, this will be automatically resolved once you push this project to your GitHub repository and the CI/CD pipeline runs — building and pushing the image to ECR.